hujunfang888/Project-rotation1/README.md

 ---

 # IGV Visualisation of barcode01 and barcode05

-[IGV visualisation summary (barcode01 & barcode05)](./igv_visualisation/igv_visualisation.md)
+Alignment results were visualised using IGV and are summarised in： [IGV visualisation summary (barcode01 & barcode05)](./igv_visualisation/igv_visualisation.md)

+All alignment steps include indexing (`bwa index` / `samtools index`), sorting, and `.bam` file generation.

 All scripts used to generate `.bam` files for IGV inspection are stored in the [`igv_visualisation/`](./igv_visualisation/) directory.
 These include: